NeCTAR-RC/tutorials/_database/08-database-access.md

 ---
-title: Accessing the Database
+title: Accessing a Database Instance
-order: 8
+order: 3
 duration: 10
 ---

-In this section, we are going to do some exercises to use MySQL client to access the databases we created from previous sections.
-The database name is `tutorial_cli` and hopefully you've remembered the password.
+In this section, we will learn to use MySQL client to access the database we created in the previous section.

+If you followed the instructions exactly the Database instance name and the (initial) database name should be "tutorial", and the MySQL user name for connecting should be "admin".
+(Hopefully you can remember the password that you used.)

+**Note**
+Analogous procedures would be used for accessing a PostreSQL database, but the details will be different.
+{: .callout-warning}

 ## Installation